Code-Fellows-School-Work/reading-notes/code-201-reading-notes/class12.md

 - Bar chart, line chart, pie chart

 ## [Animated Charts](https://www.webdesignerdepot.com/2013/11/easily-create-stunning-animated-charts-with-chart-js/)
+- Charts are easier to look at than tables
+- This website demonstrates step-by-step instructions on how to render line charts, pie charts, and bar charts

 ### Questions
 1. What are some advantages to displaying data via a chart over a table?
+- Charts allows viewers to understand and draw conclusions easier and quicker than a table
 2. How could Chart.js aid your previously created applications visually?
+- Change the amount of clicks and amount of views for each odd duck image to a bar chart

 ## Additional Resources